susanne-sundseth/GSA-tutorials_courses/Accessibility_PDF_gsa.md

 Complex tables must contain proper scope, which denotes which data cells are headers.
 Span identifies the number of columns or rows a data cell extends across.

 Open the Order pane and then select **. . . > Show reading order panel > Table Editor**.
-Click on a cell and then select Table Cell Properties.
+Click on a cell and then select **Table Cell Properties**.
 Verify the scope is set correctly.
 Also use the Table Editor to identify any cells that span more than one column or row.

 The Table Editor tool may not work correctly so use the Tag Structure tree for tag verification if necessary and assistive technology to ensure that it reads correctly.